#1 We’ll talk—a lot.

 Q: Why am I leaking now?

 Leaking urine is never a good thing.
 It’s very common, but not normal.
 There are multiple reasons why one would leak, so we’ll start by determining the cause of your leaking.
-Then, with a little work on your part, the problem can start to go away.
+Then, with a little work on your part, the problem can begin to go away.

 Just think how many more happy thoughts you could have (and what you could do with all of that money you spend on panty liners!) if you didn’t have to worry about this!